zainnh/ai-video-generator/README.md

 - **Grok (via xAI's API)** writes the script when I don't feel like writing it myself, and picks a voice that fits each avatar when I don't specify one.

 So really, this repo isn't "an AI" - it's the glue code that makes five separate things talk to each other in the right order so I don't have to do it by hand every time.

-## What it deliberately doesn't do

-- **It doesn't post anywhere for you.** You watch the final video, you decide if it's good, you upload it yourself.
-I didn't want a tool that publishes on its own without me looking at it first.
-- **It doesn't force exact scene timing.** The narration you write drives how long a scene ends up being - there's no trimming or stretching audio to hit a number.
-- **It doesn't remember progress if something fails halfway.** If a run breaks partway through, you just re-run it.
-I didn't build resume logic because it wasn't worth the complexity for how I actually use this.

-None of that felt necessary for what I actually wanted, which was: write a script, get a video, upload it myself.

 ## Project layout